 In Greek mythology Pegasus, a winged horse, is born from the head of Medusa when she is killed by Perseus.
-Wherever Pegasus’ hooves struck the ground a spring would burst forth, and so it was on Mount Helicon of the Muses.
-Around Pegasus Plaza, built on the site of a spring with its waters flowing around the landscaped paving, are large polished red-granite rocks with descriptions of each Muse.
+Wherever Pegasus’ hooves struck the ground a spring would burst forth, famously on Mount Helicon of the Muses.
+Around Pegasus Plaza, built on the site of a spring with its waters flowing around the landscaped paving, are large, polished red-granite rocks with descriptions of each Muse.
 Two of the largest tell the story.
 From the pain of death springs the hope of new life; so it was for Dallas they say.
 From the pain of Native American slaughter, the new city was founded and grew.
 It’s hard not to feel that history might have not been quite so simple or noble as that.

 We noted that Pegasus is also famous for his part in slaying the Chimera.
 The ultimate archetypal hybrid, the Chimera – part lion, part goat, part snake – represents the chaos of multiple identities.
 To kill the Chimera is to erase hybridity in the name of purity.
 This is obviously a major part of the American political narrative right now.
 White American culture claims its own pure ‘American-ness’ over against the hybrid identities of others, whether American-Indian, African-American, Hispanic/Latino-Amercian, Muslim-American, etc. And just like the story of Pegasus this slaughter of hybridity involves the disavowal of one’s own hybrid identity.
 Pegasus, of course, is part-horse, part-bird.